smelnyk/DjangoStyledCheckboxSelectMultiple/README.md

 DjangoStyledCheckboxSelectMultiple
 ==================================

-Django forms widget for multiple list select box using checkboxes (instead of pressing Ctrl/Cmd key on keyboard)
+jQuery Plugin for converting Django Forms ManyToMany field representation to select box with html checkboxes (instead of pressing Ctrl/Cmd key on keyboard for multiple select)